pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/New SOP (JIRA)/RMA (Non-US) JIRA.md

 ![[Xnip2023-11-16_16-46-21.jpg]]

 ---
-For Vix Hsieh:
->Assignee: Vix Hsieh -> 'Reporter'
+For Vix Hsieh
+>Reply to the issue and attach the label.
+>
+>JIRA will automatically assign the issue back to the reporter.
 ---

 Once attached, the agent will be notified, and they can proceed with the return process.